kuzzleio/kuzzle/doc/2/guides/getting-started/8-deploy-your-application/index.md

 ---
 code: false
 type: page
-title: Deploy
+title: Deploy your application
-description: Deploy your application on a remote server
+description: Deploy your Kuzzle application on a remote server
 order: 800
 ---